Stripe Climate Basics

 How is my contribution calculated?

-For percentage-based Climate programs, your contribution for a given payment is calculated as the payment amount times the percentage.
+Your contribution for a given payment is calculated as the payment amount times the percentage.
 So for a 1% program, a $100 charge would result in a $1 Climate contribution in addition to your standard Stripe fees.
-All Climate contributions are aggregated daily and deducted from your balance in a lump sum.
+Climate contributions are aggregated over transactions and debited from your balance 1-3 days later.

 When are climate contributions withdrawn from my account?

-Climate contributions will be withdrawn from your account 1-3 days days after a transaction is processed.
+Climate contributions will be debited from your account 1-3 days after a transaction is processed.

 How do I change or pause my contribution?